Special Regulations for Great Lakes Tributaries

 All fish must be immediately released without unnecessary injury.

-Tackle is restricted to a traditional fly rod, fly reel, fly line, and artificial fly (Definitions).
+Tackle is restricted to a traditional fly rod, fly reel, fly line, and artificial fly (definition on page 54).
 Restrictions on fly lines, flies, attractors, leaders and supplemental weight are as follows:

 - Use of less than 20 feet of floating, sinking, or combination floating/sinking fly line or shooting head immediately behind the leader and in front of any running line or other backing is prohibited.